Unmixing the Wilson line defect CFT. Part II: analytic bootstrap: Introduction

 where $\D$ are the free-theory dimensions of the exchanged operators, $\gamma^{(1)}$ their first-order anomalous dimensions and $a^{(0)}$ their squared OPE coefficients with pairs of external operators in the free theory, while $g_{\D}(\chi)$ are conformal blocks.
 The obstacle to the computation of this sum is the presence of degeneracy between operators in the free theory: for each value of $\D$, one has more than one operator, which is why we have used the average symbol $\langle \cdot\rangle$ in \eqref{mixing_gamma1^2}: for each $\D$, the quantity in the brackets is actually given by a sum of terms

 where $\mathcal{O}$ are eigenstates of the dilatation operator and $\mu_{\mathcal{O}}$ their OPE coefficients with pairs of external operators\footnote{Our notation for OPE coefficients will be the following.
 We reserve the symbol $\mathtt{C}$ for OPE coefficients between three half-BPS operators, while we use $\mu$ when three-point functions involve at least one long multiplet.}.
-The issue is that, if one limits to compute the same type of correlator ($\langle \mathcal{D}_1\,\mathcal{D}_1\,\mathcal{D}_1\,\mathcal{D}_1\rangle$, in this case) at previous order, from that it is only possible to extract the quantity
+The issue is that if one were to compute only a single four-point function at tree level, the only information that could be obtained on the first order anomalous dimensions would be

-for each $\Delta$, which only allows to extract a given linear combination of the $\gamma^{(1)}_{\mathcal{O}}$, but certainly not all of them, as required to compute \eqref{a0gamma1^2_intro}.
+for each $\Delta$, where the average is over the specific OPE coefficients associated to the specific four-point function that we considered.
+This way one would then only obtain one specific linear combination of the anomalous dimensions $\gamma^{(1)}_{\mathcal{O}}$, which is not enough to compute the average \eqref{a0gamma1^2_intro}.
+Instead, one should compute independently averages of the type \eqref{a0gamma1_intro} for a high enough number of correlators such as to allow to extract all $\gamma^{(1)}_{\mathcal{O}}$ for a given $\Delta$ individually: only then, it would be possible to compute \eqref{a0gamma1^2_intro}.

 This is a common problem in perturbative CFTs and it is well known that a way to address it is to consider multiple correlators and to extract the quantity $\langle a^{(0)}\,\gamma^{(1)}\rangle_{\D}$ from each of them.
 If the OPE coefficients $\mu^{(0)}_{\mathcal{O}}$ appearing in \eqref{a0gamma1_intro} are independent in the various correlators, by considering a high enough number of them it is possible to obtain enough inequivalent averages $\langle a^{(0)}\,\gamma^{(1)}\rangle_{\D}$ that one can compute the actual anomalous dimensions $\gamma^{(1)}_{\mathcal{O}}$, thus allowing to compute the quantity in \eqref{a0gamma1^2_intro} and therefore giving access to the coefficient of the logarithmic singularity given in \eqref{mixing_gamma1^2}.